gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/reactive-notebooks-python.md

 One of the most powerful features of the notebook paradigm is that you can swap in and out bits of functionality just by running cells in a different order.
 You can update a function and then only re-run the pieces of code that depend on that change.
 This is incredible for exploration and prototyping, but with this great flexibility comes a serious drawback: Since there's no well-defined execution order for cells, your notebook can easily get into a state where running the cells top to bottom produces errors.

-Notebooks are often used by data scientists to produce and embed plots and test theories.
-If someone else can't reproduce those plots by re-running the notebook, then the notebook loses a lot of its value.
-A core value of science is reproducibility, so wouldn't it be great if our coding environment made it easier to achieve that high bar?
+In my own experience, notebooks are most often used by data scientists and researchers to create plots and test theories.
+And while not always essential, if someone else can't reproduce those plots by re-running the notebook, then the notebook loses a lot of its value.
+A core value of science is reproducibility, so wouldn't it be great if our coding environment made it easier to achieve that lofty goal?

 ## Observable

-In case you're not familiar with it, I want to quickly introduce <a href="https://observablehq.com" target="_blank">Observable</a>, a platform for writing JavaScript notebooks, made by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>.
-You may be familiar with the data visualization library <a href="https://d3js.org" target="_blank">D3.js</a>, which he also created.
+In case you're not familiar with it, I want to quickly introduce <a href="https://observablehq.com" target="_blank">Observable</a>, an online platform for writing JavaScript notebooks.
+It was created by <a href="https://bost.ocks.org/mike" target="_blank">Mike Bostock</a>, who you may recognize as the author of the <a href="https://d3js.org" target="_blank">D3.js</a> data visualization library.

 Observable's key innovation is bringing reactivity to notebooks -- execution of one cell can trigger execution of others.
-In Observable, each cell registers a variable that other cells can depend on.
-When a cell executes, the output of that cell automatically propagates to all cells that depend on it, keeping all connected cells in sync.
+Each cell registers a variable that other cells can depend on.
+When a cell executes, the updated output automatically propagates to all cells that depend on it, keeping all cells in sync.

 ## Cado